Pierre Paoli: Biography

 The French Gestapo also were part of the "roundup of Beffes" on 30 April 1944.
 It was two nights of raids conducted on 21 and 22 July 1944.
 Seventy-one Jewish refugees were arrested and sent to Saint-Amand-Montrond.
-Over the following days, Paoli participated in the tragedy of the Guerry's wells.
-It's the massacre of 36 Jews on the site of the abandoned Guerry Farm, where their bodies were thrown into three wells.

-Mr. Krameisen was one of the few that was a survivor of the raid and told the US Army soldiers about the raid and Paoli's role in it.
+Over the following days, Paoli participated in the tragedy of the Guerry's wells, where 36 Jews were massacred on the site of the abandoned Guerry Farm and their bodies were thrown into three wells.
+Mr. Krameisen was one of the few survivors of the raid and told the US Army soldiers about the raid and Paoli's involvement.

 Given Allied troops were nearby, Paoli evacuated Bourges on 6 August 1944.
 He was arrested by British forces at Flensburg near the Danish border on 16 May 1945.
 He was handed over to French authorities in January 1946 and brought back to Bourges for trial.

 He was brought to trial as a traitor on 3 May 1946; his nickname in the town was "the monster" and "sinister Paoli".
 Mr. Krameisen gave testimony at the trial.
 There was public outrage over the exposure of his atrocities.
 At his trial he declared: "I'm not French, but German".
 He was sentenced to death and on 15 June 1946 he was executed in Bourges.